Outstanding Support for International Initiatives Award

 In the last few years, conflict resolution students trekked Northern Ireland; apparel and textile students traveled to China and Guatemala; early childhood students explored Italy; hospitality students visited Costa Rica; interior design students built relationships with students at a university in South Korea and explored Italy and England; personal financial planning doctoral students visited Belgium, the Netherlands and South Korea; sensory students journeyed to India; and marriage and family therapy students studied in China and Malaysia, among others.

-Human ecology's administration sees inherent value in developing relationships with people in other countries.
-The dean was accompanied by staff members to Paraguay this year to reinvigorate reciprocal research and student exchange.
-In addition to encouraging international travel and relationships, the college partners with the Office of International Programs on seminars and the Vernon Larson Lecture Series, and hosts visiting dignitaries and presenters.
+Human ecology's administration sees inherent value in developing relationships with people in other countries and partners with the Office of International Programs on seminars and the Vernon Larson Lecture Series, and hosts visiting dignitaries and presenters.

 2015 K-State Alumni Association presented to Amy Button Renz, President and CEO of the K-State Alumni Association

 As the K-State Family continues to expand globally, the Alumni Association staff is committed to offer programs that enrich the international experience for students and serve as a lifelong link to help our nearly 5,000 international alumni and friends stay connected around the world.

 Some of the Alumni Association’s international initiatives for 2015:

 20 scholarships for International students International Student Leadership Awards

 International Family Fun Day

 Emphasis on international travel and establishing alumni connections throughout the world.

 2014 Kansas State University College of Architecture Planning and Design (CAPD)